Saskatchewan Centre of Excellence for Transportation and Infrastructure

 Mr. Les Malawski, Acting Director, Roadways and Transportation, City of Regina

-Dr. Babak Mehran, Professor, Transportation Engineering, University of Regina
+Dr. Babak Mehran, Assistant Professor, Faculty of Engineering & Applied Science, University of Regina

 Dr. Kwei Quaye, Assistant Vice President, Traffic Safety Services, SGI